HenryWolf2/399Clone/README.md

 npm install
 npm start
 ```
+On the login page, when running locally, there needs to be a graph with an ID of 1 in the database to load the example graph.
+In practice, before deploying we will load this into the database so it works, but this needs to be done to display the example graph locally.

 ## Usage Examples
 Please see below some example videos of the website in use, with the different sections and their purpose.